 Although Werner Enterprises, based on its annual mileage, does not crack the top five trucking companies, like UPS, FedEx, Swift, Schneider, or J.B.
 Hunt, Werner drivers do cover many more miles per year than the drivers employed by other trucking companies.
-As of 2020, FMCSA data shows that Werner's 10,817 drivers cover an average of 97,239 miles per driver - at least 10,000 miles more than drivers for the top-five trucking companies.
-By comparison, UPS only average around 28,187 miles per driver, nearly 70,000 miles less than Werner.
+As of 2023, FMCSA data shows that Werner’s 10,533 drivers cover an average of 82,078 miles per driver – at least 10,000 miles more than drivers for the top-five trucking companies.
+By comparison, UPS only averages around 28,187 miles per driver, nearly 70,000 miles less than Werner.

 Sure, with so many vehicles on the road, every trucking company is responsible for its share of accidents.
-At a certain point, tractor-trailer crashes may result from the large quantity of rigs in use, rather than the quality of the drivers.
-But Werner's truck accidents may also be the result of more aggressive driving practices.
-Between April 2018 and April 2020 Werner truck drivers were involved in 25 fatal accidents and 291 accidents that resulted in serious injury.
+At a certain point, tractor-trailer crashes may result from the large number of rigs in use rather than the quality of the drivers.
+But Werner’s truck accidents may also result from more aggressive driving practices.
+Between August 2021 and August 2023, Werner truck drivers were involved in 22 fatal accidents and 253 accidents that resulted in serious injury.

 Because Werner trucks are bigger and heavier than passenger cars, they are capable of causing more damage.
-Werner claims adjusters, being used to handling the larger dollar amounts involved in tractor-trailer accident claims, can have a productive impact on settlement value.
+Werner claims adjusters, being used to handling the more significant dollar amounts involved in tractor-trailer accident claims, can have a productive impact on settlement value.

-Our website is home to a number of helpful tools used to aid victims in understanding the potential ranges of the settlement value of their claim.
-The settlement value for similar types of injuries, or to a certain extent, similar types of accidents, can be a useful metric.
+Our website is home to several helpful tools to aid victims in understanding the potential ranges of the settlement value of their claims.
+The settlement value for similar types of injuries, or to a certain extent, similar types of accidents, can be a helpful metric.
 We include statistics for the average trial or settlement value for many of these different variables.

 Additionally, examples of settlements and verdicts against Werner are listed below.
 Although these cases are more limited in their usefulness to new claims against Werner, they can give you a feel for how the settlement value of a case can change depending on jurisdiction, the severity of injuries, and economic loss caused by those injuries or death.

-2018, Texas, $89,700,000 Verdict.
-A family is traveling eastbound on 1-20, in a Ford pickup truck.
+- 2018, Texas, $89,700,000 Verdict.
+A family is traveling eastbound on 1-20 in a Ford pickup truck.
 The driver loses control of the vehicle and slid across the grassy median into the westbound lanes and directly into the path of an oncoming Werner tractor-trailer.
 Wait?
 What?
-It was a student driver who was not even give a CB who was driving way too fast on icy conditions.
+It was a student driver who was not even given a CB and was driving way too fast in icy conditions.
 So the case was that the accident could have easily been avoided.
 And the family was destroyed.
-A seven-year-old boy was killed and his sister suffered catastrophic brain injuries.
-The mother and another brother were badly hurt.
-In 2019, Werner filed an appeal contending the plaintffs' lawyers employed a "try the company, not the driver strategy to prejudice the jury with irrelevant evidence."
+A seven-year-old boy was killed, and his sister suffered catastrophic brain injuries.
+The mother and another brother were severely hurt.
+In 2019, Werner filed an appeal contending the plaintffs’ lawyers employed a “try the company, not the driver strategy to prejudice the jury with irrelevant evidence.”

-2016, California, $10,770.598 Verdict.
-The 55-year-old male plaintiff, along with his 56-year-old wife and 17-year-old son, was injured when a Werner tractor-trailer pulled out from the shoulder of the road and collided with their vehicle, forcing them off the road.
+- 2016, California, $10,770.598 Verdict.
+The 55-year-old male plaintiff, his 56-year-old wife, and his 17-year-old son were injured when a Werner tractor-trailer pulled out from the shoulder of the road and collided with their vehicle, forcing them off the road.
 The plaintiff suffered traumatic injuries to his cervical spine and underwent cervical disc replacement surgery and a subsequent cervical fusion surgery.
 He suffers residual pain and loss of range of motion.

-2012, Florida, $920,000 Verdict.
-The plaintiff, an adult male motorist, suffered lumbar disc damage at levels L4-L5 and L5-S1 resulting in permanent injuries after his motor vehicle was struck by a Werner tractor-trailer.
-The plaintiff's spouse made a claim for lost consortium but received no award.
+- 2012, Florida, $920,000 Verdict.
+The adult male motorist plaintiff suffered lumbar disc damage at levels L4-L5 and L5-S1, resulting in permanent injuries after a Werner tractor-trailer struck his motor vehicle.
+The plaintiff’s spouse claimed lost consortium but received no award.

-2010, Georgia, $248,000 Verdict.
-The 48-year-old female plaintiff, having been rear-ended by another vehicle after it was rear-ended by a Werner tractor-trailer, suffered lumbar facet joint inflammation and a lumbar strain.
+- 2010, Georgia, $248,000 Verdict.
+The 48-year-old female plaintiff, having been rear-ended by another vehicle after a Werner tractor-trailer rear-ended it, suffered lumbar facet joint inflammation and a lumbar strain.

-2009, Florida, $2,950,000 Verdict.
-A Werner driver stopped his tractor-trailer in such a way that it was blocking two lanes of traffic.
+- 2009, Florida, $2,950,000 Verdict.
+A Werner driver stopped his tractor-trailer so that it was blocking two lanes of traffic.
 Another vehicle, unable to stop in time or maneuver out of the way, collided with the tractor-trailer.
 The vehicle driver suffered fatal injuries as a result of the crash.

-2007, Oklahoma, $3,200,000 Verdict.
-A Werner tractor-trailer trainee driver and her instructor were attempting a U-turn on a highway, blocking traffic in a manner so that the semi did not reflect the plaintiff's headlights and a collision ensued.
-As a result of the crash, the plaintiff sustained a comminuted, compound, displaced fracture and deformity of the lower right leg, right biceps tear, right jaw lacerations, facial abrasions, bruises to neck, back, lower back, chest, left knee, left arm and hand, and tear in medical meniscus of right knee.
+- 2007, Oklahoma, $3,200,000 Verdict.
+A Werner tractor-trailer trainee driver and her instructor attempted a U-turn on a highway, blocking traffic so that the semi did not reflect the plaintiff’s headlights, and a collision ensued.
+As a result of the crash, the plaintiff sustained a comminuted, compound, displaced fracture and deformity of the lower right leg, right biceps tear, right jaw lacerations, facial abrasions, bruises to the neck, back, lower back, chest, left knee, left arm and hand, and tear in the medial meniscus of the right knee.
 The jury found the defendants 75 percent negligent and the plaintiff 25 percent negligent.

 Our law firm is based in Maryland.
-Our lawyers handle a lot of serious injury and wrongful death truck accident cases.
+Our lawyers handle many severe injury and wrongful death truck accident cases.
 Most of the Werner truck collision cases we see are in Maryland in the Baltimore-Washington area, but we handle significant injury cases throughout the entire country.
-If you have been harmed in an accident with a Werner truck and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or click here for a free no obligation Internet consultation.
+If you have been harmed in an accident with a Werner truck and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or click here for a free no-obligation Internet consultation.